Juliustown, New Jersey

 Juliustown is an unincorporated community and census-designated place (CDP) located within Springfield Township, in Burlington County, in the U.S. state of New Jersey, that was established as part of the 2010 United States census.
-As of the 2010 Census, the CDP's population was 429.
+As of the 2020 census, Juliustown had a population of 362.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 1.284 square miles (3.327 km^{2}), all of which was land.

 Demographics

+Juliustown first appeared as a census designated place in the 2010 U.S. census formed from part of the Fort Dix CDP and additional area.